Savory Summer Shrimp Zoodle Bowls Flavorful and Fresh

 Serve: Assemble the zoodle mixture into bowls and top each with diced avocado.
 Garnish with additional basil if desired.

-- Presentation Tips: Serve the bowls with a drizzle of olive oil and an extra sprinkle of crushed red pepper for a pop of color, and enjoy the vibrant layers of vegetables and shrimp!
+Serve with a drizzle of olive oil and an extra sprinkle of crushed red pepper for added flavor.